-Nina Martin, PhD(abd)
+Nina M. Martin, PhD

 Chief Executive Officer

-Nina Martin has over twenty years of experience in health related research in a diverse array of fields: environmental studies, cardiology, immunology, health and environmental policy, cancer biology, HIV and other viruses, and tropical diseases.
+Dr. Nina Martin has over twenty years of experience in health related research in a diverse array of fields: environmental studies, cardiology, immunology, health and environmental policy, cancer biology, HIV and other viruses, and tropical diseases.
 This work has been performed all over the globe: in the laboratory in the United States to rural village schools in Africa to the wetlands of Provence, France and also in the government.
 Martin is an expert science communicator and has given talks, courses, and has received formal training via Alan Alda Center for Communicating Science.
 At the beginning of her PhD work in Molecular Microbiology and Immunology at the Johns Hopkins School of Public Health, Martin discovered the difficulties in making science accessible to the general public, especially since scientists do not receive any formal training in how to translate complex biological concepts into something that anyone could understand and find interesting.
 This lack of training is having dire consequences as we observe more and more citizens rejecting scientific and medical expertise and intervention.
 Martin began the Public Health United podcast in March, 2013 in response to this dire situation with the desire to educate, research, and train scientists and the public on science communication.
 She expanded Public Health United’s programs in 2015 to include outreach, video, and speaking events.
 For example, Martin was an invited speaker at TEDxMidAtlantic and gave her talk “50 Shades of Science” on how we must improve science communication.
 She also has given numerous talks on vaccine science.
 For example, she was an invited speaker at both the International Vaccine Access Center and Ignite Baltimore to give the talk, “Vaccine Communication Mistakes Everyone Makes.”
 To meet the demands of these expanding roles, Martin officially incorporated Public Health United, Inc. in December 2015 as a non-stock corporation in the state of Maryland.
-She is in her final year of PhD/dissertation work at Johns Hopkins School of Public Health in the field of Molecular Microbiology and Immunology where she studies the how the body fights off disease, in particular in the central nervous system.
-At the School, she holds several leadership positions including Student Assembly Vice President of Community Affairs and Public Health Promotion, American Public Health Association Campus Liaison, and Gordis Fellow.
+She completed her PhD in September 2017 at Johns Hopkins School of Public Health in the field of Molecular Microbiology and Immunology where she studied the how the body fights off disease, in particular in the central nervous system.
+At the School, she held several leadership positions including Student Assembly Vice President of Community Affairs and Public Health Promotion, American Public Health Association Campus Liaison, and Gordis Fellow.
 As a Gordis Fellow, Martin was allowed to design and teach a course of her choosing to Johns Hopkins Public Health undergraduate students.
 She has taught her course, “Communicating Science: Skills to Analyze and Communicate Science News” for three semesters.

 William Miller, Jr.